- Shortness of breath

-Asthma can cause coughing, wheezing, shortness of breath and chest tightness.
-People with asthma have flare-ups or asthma attacks, which usually occur when something is bothering their airways such as a viral infection, cold air, or exercise.
-Some patients have no symptoms in between attacks, and some have symptoms of asthma all the time.
-Left untreated, asthma can be serious and even deadly.
+People with asthma can have flare-ups or asthma attacks, which usually occur when something is bothering their airways such as a viral infection, allergy triggers or exercise.
+Some patients have no symptoms in between attacks, and some have symptoms all the time if they have poor control of their asthma.
+Asthma can be serious and even deadly.

-Have an Asthma Action Plan.
 Schedule a visit with your doctor or nurse to review and update your plan every year.
-See your doctor or nurse at least once a year.
 Ask your doctor or nurse about a flu shot every year.